ZJMV5/ZJMV5.github.io/_portfolio/research-4.md

 ---
-title: "JFast constrained area DOA estimation based on atomic norm minimization"
+title: "Fast constrained area DOA estimation based on atomic norm minimization"
 excerpt: "In order to distinguish between targets, reverberation, and interference, the problem of joint angle-velocity estimation for wideband LFM pulse sonars was studied."
 collection: portfolio
 ---